sanamedio/log-of-learning/notes-22-oct-2018.md

   - A Function has a Code object and a environment, but function is a static representation
   - A Frame also has a code object and an environment but Frame is a runtime representation
   - A Recursive function for example, may have only one function object reference but hundreds of frames.
+- When a new frame is created, the argument parameters are copied. (ceval.c L:4000)

 ### 10 - Interpreter and Opcodes